jeffvance/rhs-hadoop-install/README.txt

 == Installation ==

 Instructions:
- 0) upload rhs-ambari-install-<version> tarball to the deployment directory on the "install-from" node.
+ 0) upload rhs-hadoop-install-<version> tarball to the deployment directory on the "install-from" node.
 It is usually convenient if the "install-from" node is also the Ambari server (management) node, but this is not required
  1) extract tarball to the local directory:
-    $ tar xvzf rhs-ambari-install-<version>.tar.gz
+    $ tar xvzf rhs-hadoop-install-<version>.tar.gz
- 2) cd to the extracted rhs-ambari-install directory:
+ 2) cd to the extracted rhs-hadoop-install directory:
-    $ cd rhs-ambari-install-<version>
+    $ cd rhs-hadoop-install-<version>
  3) execute "install.sh" from the install directory:
     $ ./install.sh [options (see --help)] <brick-dev> (note: brick_dev is
                                                        required)